-Major Bosshardt was a well-known officer who worked in the Red Light District (aka ‘De Wallen’).
-She could be described as “one of a kind” and became a national hero through her work in Amsterdam.
+Alida Margaretha Bosshardt (Utrecht, 8 June 1913 – Amsterdam, 25 June 2007) was a Dutch officer of the Salvation Army.
+To many, she was the face of this denomination in the Netherlands in the second half of the twentieth century.
+She worked mostly in the Red Light District (locally known as ‘De Wallen‘), could be described as “one of a kind” and became a national hero through her work in Amsterdam.

-From 1948 onwards Bosshardt held Christmas meetings for prostitutes in De Wallen area and always gave them a helping hand.
+From 1948 onwards Bosshardt held Christmas meetings for prostitutes in Amsterdam’s Red Light District and always gave them a helping hand.
 She said the following about her relationship with prostitutes: “Should I believe that I can fight prostitution?
 No way!
-I try and give these women a helping hand often enough so that at the moment they want to grab one, they can reach out.
-We accept these girls and women as they are, in their situation.
-In fact, I could have essentially been there too.”
-She established her head quarters at the Oudezijds Voorburgwal, right in the middle of De Wallen area, in a house she rented.
-Although she was promoted to Lieutenant colonel, the Dutch knew her as ‘Major Bosshardt’.
-On national television she could say sharp and true things, but was never offensive, a virtue not many people have.
-She also loved to laugh.
+I try to give these women a helping hand so often that they can grab it when they want to grab it.
+We accept these girls and women as they are in their situation.
+In essence, I could have sat there.”

 Major Bosshardt took crown Princess Beatrix to Amsterdam’s Red Light District, to show her the scene, the women and the work she did for prostitutes.
 Although Beatrix went incognito, dressed as a civilian woman with a scarf over her hair, a picture was published by De Telegraaf – a Dutch newspaper – of the event.

 In the tv program ‘Villa Felderhof’, she could be seen together with co-guest Herman Brood – Dutch rockband leader and artist.
 Brood was addicted to alcohol and drugs.
-The tv program was filmed in a luxurious mansion near St. Tropez, not exactly a background that you expect from the Salvation Army.
+The television program was filmed in a luxurious mansion in France near St. Tropez.
+Not exactly a background that you expect from the Salvation Army.

-Major Bosshardt was immortalized in a bronze statue on the Oudezijds Voorburgwal, where most of her life took place.
-It presents this Wonderful woman sitting on a bench, in her simple Salvation Army uniform.
+Major Bosshardt was immortalised in a bronze statue on the Oudezijds Voorburgwal in the Red Light District – in front of the Salvation Army, where most of her life took place.
+It presents this wonderful woman sitting on a bench, in her simple Salvation Army uniform.